aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 This adds some complexity.
 Since a raw key id is not a complete resource section.

-So let's throw up the last of our implementation as stubs
+So let's throw up the last of our implementation as stubs:

 <!-- !test check Identifier stubs -->
 ```dafny